JMGoldsmith/build-your-own-replication/integrated-storage-cluster/README.md

 ## Run it!

-Go ahead and build the cluster!
+Go ahead and build the cluster by running `./init.sh`!
 You will need to run the `./teardown.sh` file on your single node first, however.